tryajitiono-ab/test-admin-ui/templates/react/README.md

 # Extend App UI — Full Example

 A full-featured React template with a tournament management UI and generated AGS API clients.
-Use this as a reference; start from the `react-minimal` template for a blank slate.
+Use this as a reference.
+For a blank slate, start from the `react-minimal` template instead.
 This example uses the Extend Service Extension Tournament System as the backend: https://github.com/AccelByte/extend-tournament-system.

 ## Quick start